 Florida National University (FNU) is a proprietary university that offers technical and professional master, baccalaureate and associate degrees, diplomas and certificate programs.
 The University has evolved considerably since its inception in 1982.
 In 1983, the institution was accredited by what today is known as the Council on Occupational Education (COE).
 This accreditation was reaffirmed in 1990, and again in 1994.

 Florida National University is a commuter university that educates approximately three thousand students a year.
-The University is comprised of three physical campuses in the Miami-Dade County area and one online learning campus which is housed in the main campus.
+The University is comprised of three physical campuses in the Miami-Dade County area and one online learning department which is housed in the main campus.
 The Main campus is located in Hialeah, while branch campuses are located in the south west area of Miami and Hialeah.
 Each campus is no further than one to fifteen miles from any other campus location.
 Each campus has a Dean who is responsible to the College administration.
 In addition, deans preside over the day-to-day operation of his/her respective campus.

 In 1987, Mr. Jose Regueiro, Mrs. Maria C. Regueiro, and Mr. Omar Sanchez obtained ownership of the College; that same year, the University changed its name to Florida International Institute.
 In 1988, the name was changed to Florida International College, and in 1989 “Florida National College” became the school’s official title.